Framer vs Webflow: Best platform to buy website templates in 2026

 • Which platform offers more template variety?

-Webflow, with 7,000+ templates across a wider range of industries and use cases and robust search filters and categorization on its marketplace.
+Webflow, with 8,000+ templates across a wider range of industries and use cases.

 • Which platform has stricter template quality control?